Mushiking: The King of Beetles

 As of 2008, more than 100,000 tournaments have been held, and 20 million cards have shipped.
 The game has made it into the Guinness World Records with the highest numbers of tournaments held for an arcade game.
-Mushiking has inspired several children's card games in arcades released by Taito, Sega, Konami, Bandai Namco, Takara Tomy, Atlus, and Square Enix.

 Plot

 A long time ago, there was a forest full of trees inhabited by insects and fairies.
 A fairy named Popo was a friend of the insects of the forest.
-He refers to the Japanese beetle as "Mushiking".
-One day, giant beetles from parts unknown arrived in the forest to wreak havoc, under the control of Adder, a wizard exiled from the forest who wishes to conquer it.
+He refers to the Japanese rhinoceros beetle as "Mushiking".
+One day, giant beetles from parts unknown arrived in the forest to wreak havoc under the control of Adder, a wizard exiled from the forest who wishes to conquer it.
 Popo enlists the player's help to fight against Adder.